micahwoods/micahwoods.github.io/_posts/2018-09-12-nitrogen-rain-starting-point-estimates.md

 ![madeira park BC expected mineralization](/img/madeira_mineralization.png)

 What about the effect of rain?
-If the soil goes from 50% of field capacity up to 80% of field capacity, expected mineralization using these model equations goes up by 73%.
+If the soil goes from 50% of field capacity up to 80% of field capacity, expected mineralization using these model equations **goes up by 73%**.
 Plus there is the expected increased growth from having more water available to the grass.
 And there is also flush of mineralization [when dried soils are rewetted](https://dx.doi.org/10.2136/sssaj1993.03615995005700010012x).

 One expects that the growth of the grass would double (or more) from the effect of increased water supply to the grass and with the substantial increase in mineralized N now available to the grass.